swordsecurity/finalyze/README.md

 # Finalyze
 ## Features
-- Analyse all files resursively in given folder with file
+- Analyse all files recursively in given folder with file
 - Saves results to an SQLite database

 ## Usage